How long does a patent last?

 If a single patent application is filed and leads to a single patent, the effective filing date is the actual filing date.

 If the strategy is more elaborate, the effective filing date could be up to 12 months after the first patent application.
 In this way, the term of a 20-year patent is often effectively closer to 21 years (more on this below).
-In the context of international patent strategies, the effective filing date is often the date of filing the PCT application
+In the context of international patent strategies, the effective filing date is often the date of filing the PCT application.

 In Australia, the effective filing date is called the ‘date of the patent’ or ‘patent date’.
-Here’s an extract from the Australian Patent Office’s Auspat database showing that patent no. 2021201775:
+Here’s an extract from the Australian Patent Office’s Auspat database showing that patent no. 2021201775 has a filing date of 22 March 2021 and is in turn due to expire 22 March 2041.

 LIMIT NOT GUARANTEE